 Investment revenues are subject to the volatile nature of investment markets, this being the principal reason for the variance between the forecast and actual changes in fair value of investment assets.

-Funding for the Authority for operating expenses was above that forecast.
-This was the result of higher manager fees and custody costs.
+Funding for the Authority for operating expenses was below that forecast.
+This was the result of lower manager fees, custody costs and scheme expenses.